The Open University

 Sociotechnical modelling of resilient arctic communities

-Within two workshops, the project is establishing a sustainable collaboration between Icelandic and UK researchers in resilient sociotechnical software systems engineering.
-The workshops are bringing together an international, multi-disciplinary group of researchers in cybersecurity, software engineering and the social sciences.
+In two workshops, the partner institutions brought together an international, multi-disciplinary group of researchers in cybersecurity, software engineering, and the social sciences.

 CITE THIS COLLECTION